Yousef3li1/Chatbot-with-GUI-Interface-and-NLP-Model/README.md

 ## 🧠 Training the Model

--To train the chatbot, the script train_chatbot.py processes the intents from the intents.json file and creates a model using Keras.
+- To train the chatbot, the script train_chatbot.py processes the intents from the intents.json file and creates a model using Keras.
 The model architecture consists of the following layers:

-Input Layer: Accepts a bag of words input (representing the user's sentence).
+-Input Layer: Accepts a bag of words input (representing the user's sentence).
 Hidden Layers: Two dense layers with ReLU activation.
 Output Layer: A softmax layer to predict the most likely intent.
 Training Process: